WhitWaldo/Microsoft-Capstone/README.md

 # Sophons

-A read-time, browser-based collaborative online editor
+A real-time, browser-based collaborative online editor

 This is the git repo for Microsoft Capstone Project: https://github.com/shunjizhan/Microsoft-Capstone